SpinalHDL/SpinalWorkshop/README.md

 Note : Each tester regenerate the hardware, you don't need to do it manualy.

+All simulation waves files will be written in root_of_this_repository/waves in the VCD format.

 ## Verification labs
 There is the list of verification labs :